Café Schwarzenberg

 Café Schwarzenberg is a traditional Viennese coffee house, located on the Ringstraße boulevard (Kärntner Ring No. 17) near Schwarzenbergplatz in the central Innere Stadt district of Vienna, Austria.
 Unlike many other traditional Viennese coffeehouses, the Cafe Schwarzenberg did not cater to a clientele of artists and intellectuals.
 The interior is notable for having remained largely unchanged since it was opened in the 19th century.

 History

 Café Schwarzenberg is the oldest existing Ringstraße coffee house, opened during the construction of the prestigious boulevard in 1861 by a married couple with the family name Hochleitner.
 It quickly became an important meeting place for influential entrepreneurs and financiers.
 Among the famous frequent guests was the architect Josef Hoffmann (1870–1956), one of the founders of the artistic Wiener Werkstätte manufacturing company.
 Many of Hoffmann's designs were drafted at Café Schwarzenberg.

+Café Schwarzenberg has had the same name since it was taken over by Josef Menschl in 1902.
+Before that, it was called Café Hochleitner and Café Sperrer, among other names.
+From 1939 until the end of the war, the name was briefly changed.
+During this time it was run as Café Deutschland.
+After 1945 Soviet Army officers occupied the premises for their events, during one of them they destroyed the furnishings with bullets.
+One relic of this time was kept until the renovations in 1979 – a mirror whose cracks and bullet holes were decorated with vines and floral designs, making a virtue out of necessity.

+In 1978 the owner of Café Schwarzenberg (Kom.
+Rat.
+Waltersam) was planning to close it down and sell the premises to a car dealership.
+The former councilor of culture and then mayor Dr. Zilk managed to spare Café Schwarzenberg from this fate.
+In 1979, Café Schwarzenberg was thoroughly renovated and modernised, and in 1980 it was ceremoniously reopened by the new leaseholder.
+Although Café Schwarzenberg was never a coffee house of artists and literary figures, it did have a famous regular customer who stayed loyal for years: the architect Josef Hoffmann, founder of Wiener Werkstätte, would be dropped off at lunchtime by his chauffeur and came here to eat, read the daily papers or put his ideas to squared paper.
+Many of his extraordinary designs were created at the Schwarzenberg.
+Other famous people, such as the painter Hermann Nitsch or the Burg theatre actress Adrienne Gessner and important individuals from politics and industry, also visited the coffee house.